422926799/NtRaiseHardError.github.io/_posts/2018-02-20-Userland-API-Monitoring-and-Code-Injection-Detection.md

 #### QueueUserAPC

-DLL injection with [QueueUserAPC](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684954(v=vs.85).aspx) works similarly to that of `CreateRemoteThread`.
+DLL injection with [QueueUserAPC](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684954(v=vs.85).aspx) works similar to that of `CreateRemoteThread`.
 Both allocate and inject the DLL path into the virtual address space of a target process and then force a call to `LoadLibrary` under its context.

 ```c++
 int main() {